 Image File Names

 Warning!!
-If you are going to Optimize Images For SEO and already have a lot of images on your website that you haven’t optimised for SEO, I would strongly advise against making any changes to your existing images.
-Any changes you make now could negatively impact on your SEO, especially if your existing images already indexed and have authority.
+If you are going to Optimize Images For SEO and already have a lot of images on your website that you haven’t optimized for SEO, I would strongly advise against making any changes to your existing images.
+Any changes you make now could negatively impact on your SEO, especially renaming your images if you have existing images already indexed and have authority.

 The best thing to do would be to implement the below suggestions with any new images that you add to your website.